Mulperi/angular-handbook/README.md

 # Folder structure

--   Divide components to **Container components** and **Presentational components**
--   Container components take care of the logic of a view
--   Presentational components take care of how a view looks
--   Makes it easier to maintain code and find a specific application logic
+There are different kinds of conventions on how to arrange your project directory.
+It's best to try to keep it organized and one way to help you do that is if you divide your components to **container components** and **presentational components**.
+This makes it easier to maintain code and find a specific application logic since most of the communication with the store or service, for example, is happening with the containers that pass down necessary data to the presentational components.

+> _Container components are concerned with how things work.
+Presentational components are concerned with how things look._ [Dan Abramov](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)

 An example of a project directory